kbuckleys/zenWORKS/README.md

 - [otf-apple-fonts](https://aur.archlinux.org/packages/otf-apple-fonts)

 # Notes
-I'm not a fan of the macOS-like window controls as seen in Kripton, but since we're on Hyprland, we don't have to worry about that.

-I also thought I'd drop in my own userChrome minimalistic setup for Firefox.
+I thought I'd drop in my own userChrome minimalistic setup for Firefox.
 I typically remove everything from the navbr save for the extensions and downloads buttons.
 As for the addons I use to complete the theme's look, here you go:

 - [Adaptive Tab Bar Color](https://addons.mozilla.org/en-US/firefox/addon/adaptive-tab-bar-colour/)
 - [Australis-like refresh in URL bar](https://addons.mozilla.org/en-US/firefox/addon/australis-refresh-in-url-bar/)